KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 ![t-SNE visualization map obtained for the noise-reduced dataset binned at $64$ ms with $pp=30$.
 GRBs colored in magenta are classified as Extended Emission by previous works.
 Image taken from [@Garcia-Cifuentes2023] \label{fig:fig1}](Figures/EE_analysis_updated.jpg)

-Moreover, `ClassipyGRB` has been use to find in few seconds, similar GRBs with some specific feature, such as a bright component[@Angulo-Valdez2023].
+Moreover, `ClassipyGRB` has been use to find in few seconds, similar GRBs with some specific feature, such as a bright component [@Angulo-Valdez2023].

-# Methodology and Structure of ClassipyGRB
+# Methodology and Structure of ClassiPyGRB

 We complement the methodology presented in [@Jespersen2020].
 Additionally, we implement the possibility of improving the signal/noise (S/N) ratio in two ways: